ebtc-protocol/ebtc/README.md

 After opening a CDP with some stETH, users may issue ("borrow") tokens such that the collateralization ratio of their Cdp remains above 110%.
 A user with $1000 worth of stETH in a CDP can issue up to $909.09 worth of eBTC.

-The tokens are freely exchangeable - anyone with an Ethereum address can send or receive eBTC tokens, whether they have an open Cdp or not.
-The tokens are burned upon repayment of a Cdp's debt.
+The tokens are freely exchangeable - anyone with an Ethereum address can send or receive eBTC tokens, whether they have an open CDP or not.
+The tokens are burned upon repayment of a CDP's debt.

 The eBTC system regularly updates the stETH:BTC price via a decentralized data feed.
 When a Cdp falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.